Eric Thomas Stokes

 Eric Thomas Stokes (1924–1981) was a historian of South Asia, especially early-modern and colonial India, and of the British Empire.
 Stokes was the second holder of Smuts Professorship of the History of the British Commonwealth at the University of Cambridge.

 He was the author of The Peasant and the Raj: Studies in Agrarian Society and Peasant Rebellion in Colonial India and The Peasant Armed: The Indian Revolt of 1857.

+Life and career

+Stokes was born in Hampstead in 1924.
+He served for two years as a junior officer with the Indian Mountain Artillery.
+In 1950 he took up his first academic post at the University of Malaya in Singapore, followed by moves to the University of Bristol and University College of Rhodesia and Nyasaland in 1956.

 The Peasant Armed

-The Peasant Armed: The Indian Revolt of 1857, as per note of editor Christopher Bayly, represented a major historical revision typical of British historians of the 1960-1970s, and were to be studies in the Lower Doab, Indian agrarian tracts covered by Chief Commissioner of Oudh, the Commissioner of Benares and Western Bihar in mid nineteenth century.
+The Peasant Armed: The Indian Revolt of 1857, was published posthumously with Christopher Bayly editing the manuscript.
+Bayly argued that the book represented a major historical revision typical of British historians of the 1960-1970s, and were to be studies in the Lower Doab, Indian agrarian tracts covered by Chief Commissioner of Oudh, the Commissioner of Benares and Western Bihar in mid nineteenth century.
 The detailed treatment of the social origins of the revolt would have extended to all regions where mutiny was complemented by civil rebellion in 1857–59.
 Stokes however had not begun to write his conclusion at the time of his death in 1981.